githubpartners/microsoft-learn/github/github-codespaces/includes/2-codespace-lifecycle.md

 Repository administrators can enable GitHub Codespaces prebuilds for a repository to speed up Codespace creation.

+For an indepth walkthrough and step by step guidance see the two resources titled **A beginner’s guide to learning to code with GitHub Codespaces** and **Developing in codespace** in the resources section of the summary unit at the end of this module

 ## Codespace creation process

 :::image type="content" source="../media/codespaces-diagram.png" alt-text="Diagram of a github codespace and how it connects from your code editor and into a docker container.":::